AdobeDocs/commerce-merchant-services.en/help/catalog-service/overview.md

 ---
 title: "[!DNL Catalog Service]"
-description: "[!DNL Catalog Service] for Adobe Commerce provides a way to retrieve the contents of Product Display Pages and Product List Pages faster than the native Adobe Commerce GraphQL queries."
+description: "[!DNL Catalog Service] for Adobe Commerce provides a way to retrieve the contents of Product Display Pages and Product List Pages much more quickly than the native Adobe Commerce GraphQL queries."
 ---

 # [!DNL Catalog Service] for Adobe Commerce